Monday, November 23, 2020

 While he had been doing that, Nayleen had moved back to the tree and tied the two ropes together and in the meantime, Cyial had also moved to the tree and took one end of the two ropes to tie one to the tree.
 They tested it to make sure the knots were sturdy and everything was tied together properly before Nayleen tossed the rope over the cliff and watched as it dipped down.

 “I’ll go first, then Cyial, then Sairek.”
-Nayleen ordered.
+Nayleen suggested.

 Nayleen gripped the rope and both Sairek and Cyial looked down as she gently slid herself down it and the face of the cliff.
 She didn’t take long to reach the bottom.
 She looked back up at them and gave them a thumbs up.

-“Guess it’s my turn, then…” Cyial sighed.
+“I guess it’s my turn, then…” Cyial said under his breath.
 He gripped the rope and slid down just like Nayleen had, though at a little bit of a faster pace.
 He was lighter, smaller and since Nayleen tested the rope first, he knew it would hold.
-He landed on the pile of rocks and fallen tree debris down below.
+He took it slower still, but landed on the pile of rocks and fallen tree debris down below with no problems.

 He landed on the rubble like the other two and sighed in relief...

-...A sigh that was short lived as he felt the ground tremor underneath them and started to give way.
+...A relief that was short lived as he felt the ground tremor underneath them and started to give way.

-“There must have been a cave underneath.
-All of those rocks that fell over on top of it, possibly for years, plus all of our weight combined must have been enough to cause it to collapse.”
+“There must have been a cave underneath or something.
+All of those rocks that fell over on top of it, possibly for years, plus all of our weight combined standing on it, especially Sairek when he plopped down, must have been enough to cause it to collapse.”
 Nayleen answered.

 “Can’t you use magic to bridge the gap?”
 Nayleen asked.